The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Description

-Order amount - integer without fractional component like cents.
+Order amount - integer without a fractional component like cents.
 For instance, 1020 means 10 USD and 20 cents.

 However, amount can be 0, for zero-amount authorization flow.